 - 1,200 mg for people over 70/

-The average salt intake for people above the age of 2 is 3,436 mg.
-This is twice the recommended daily amount, and over 1,100 mg over the recommended upper limit of 2,300 mg per day.
+The common fact about salt is that the average salt intake for people above the age of 2 is 3,436 mg.
+This is twice the recommended daily amount and over 1,100 mg over the recommended upper limit of 2,300 mg per day.
 According to Thomas Freiden, director of the CDC, “Heart disease and stroke alone kill more than 800,000 Americans each year and contribute an estimated 273 billion dollars a year in health care costs.
 Reducing the sodium content of the ten leading sodium sources by just 25% would lower total dietary sodium by more than 10% and prevent an estimated 28,000 deaths per year.”

 The Good Salt

-Since our bodies need a certain amount of salt to survive, where can we find salt that is not as harmful as the table salt which we are ingesting?
+Our bodies require a certain amount of salt to survive, so salt and health are important to maintain balance.
+In order to do this, we must know where to get salt that is not harmful, such as the table salt we consume.

-Look to the natural salts like Himalayan sea salts, pink salt, or black salt.
+Look to natural salts like Himalayan sea salts, pink salt, or black salt.
 The table salt that we ingest has been processed, bleached, and sterilized to flow better and look better.
 This salt has been heated to over 1200 degrees and refined to the point where it is merely sodium and chloride.
-The natural salts which have not been processed also contain trace elements which promote good health and well being.
+The natural salts which have not been processed also contain trace elements that promote good health and well-being.

 When considering your family’s food choices, put down the salt shaker and consider spicing your foods with other flavors.
 Chances are, the food that you’re eating has enough sodium in it to receive the recommended daily allowance.
 Try putting aside the salt shaker for a day and experimenting.
 Your body will thank you for it.